-There are other areas where I have to make these same decisions.
-How the tree gets decorated, whether or not we’ll get a Christmas card out before May, what to serve for Christmas dinner.
+There are plenty of other areas where we have to make these same decisions.
+How the tree gets decorated, whether or not we’ll get a Christmas card out before Valentine’s Day, what to serve for Christmas dinner.
 And the answer for us may not always seem the simple route for someone else.
 (In spite of thumbing my nose at homemade gingerbread, I will ALWAYS opt for the homemade route when it comes to rolls!)

 What about you?

 What could you use less of?
 Less stuff?
 Less shopping?
 Less frenzy?

 What do you want more of?
 More time together?
 More service?
 More face to face and one on one?